runxiyu/go-bareish/README.md

 An implementation of the [BARE](https://git.sr.ht/~sircmpwn/bare) message format for Go.

+**Status**

+This mostly works, but you may run into some edge cases with union types.

 ## Code generation

 An example is provided in the `examples` directory.
 Here is a basic